Jonaszekk/Mock-up-s/README.md

 # Websites styles

 Website using: HTML / CSS / JS and Boostrap
-On my Intership i need to do some muckups
+On my Intership i needed to do some muckups

 First: Welcome Page with Menu
 Second: Service Panel